 The nickname is used interchangeably with the name of the city, unless using the name of the city might be confusing as to which team is playing.
 “Cleveland beat Detroit, 7–3” is acceptable since any reader would know it is the Indians and the Tigers.
 “Chicago beats New York, 7–3” is less clear and might be confusing.

 Early nicknames of teams are acceptable, although often these are changed to the city rather than the nickname.
 Or referred to as the “Brooklyn Nationals” to show they were the NL entry from there.
-The nickname used at the time is correct: Highlanders rather than Yankees for the early franchise.
+Any documented nickname used at the time by the press or fans is acceptable.

 Earlier nicknames of teams often used the manager’s name as the nickname—for example, the Hugmen, for Miller Huggins’ team.
 Make sure there is no confusion.